go-vela/community/proposals/2022/07-01_nested_api_objects.md

 This functionality should not be considered required.

-Instead, this proposal aims to enhance/augment the existing implementation.
+Instead, this proposal aims to enhance/augment the existing API implementation.

 **2. If this is a redesign or refactor, what issues exist in the current implementation?**

 <!-- Answer here -->

-Today, the API returns some pieces of information that aren't valuable without directly querying the database.
+Today, the API returns pieces of information that aren't valuable without directly querying the database.

 This functionality would improve the experience for both administrators and end-users.